-Following the successful first RTG conference held in Osnabrück in autumn last year, it was now Bochum’s turn to host the 2nd RTG conference on 22nd and 23rd June 2018.
+Following the successful first RTG conference held in Osnabrück last year, it was now Bochum’s turn to host the 2nd RTG conference on 22nd and 23rd June 2018.
 Within the walls of Ruhr-University Bochum, the two-day conference was focussed around the theme of „Situated Approaches to Social Understanding, Emotion, and Meaning“.

 This theme was echoed in the three keynote talks.
 Barbara Kaup (Tübingen) opened the conference with her talk on “The dual format view of linguistic understanding”.
 She presented experimental evidence concerning the role of situatedness in language comprehension, in particular the extent of embodied language comprehension in learning new words factors on language and meaning comprehension.